-Over the past 6 years, we’ve had over 400 Leadership Day posts.
-That’s awesome because, to paraphrase what I said six years ago,
+Over the past 7 years, we’ve had nearly 500 Leadership Day posts.
+That’s awesome because, to paraphrase what I said seven years ago,

 many of our school leaders (principals, superintendents, central office administrators) need help when it comes to digital technologies.
 A lot of help, to be honest.
-As I’ve noted again and again on this blog, most school administrators don’t know
+As I’ve noted again and again on this blog, most school administrators are still struggling with

 - what it means to prepare students for the digital, global world in which we now live;

 - how to recognize, evaluate, and facilitate effective technology usage by students and teachers;